 Want to taste some Polish desserts during your next trip to Poland?
 In Poland there are several delicious sweets that you can taste for some local flavors.

 There’s everything from cakes and doughnuts to sweet drinks and chewy sweet treats.
-Down below you can read more about the most delicious desserts in Poland:
+Here are 11 Polish desserts to taste during your stay in the country:

-This apple tart is a local version of the American apple pie, and is made of a sweet crust of eggs, flour, butter, and cream.
-It’s filled with apple, sugar, cinnamon and cardamom, which gives the tart its delicious flavor.
+This apple tart is a local version of the American apple pie and is made of a sweet crust of eggs, flour, butter, and cream.
+It’s filled with apples, sugar, cinnamon and cardamom, which gives the tart its delicious flavor.

 It’s traditionally served hot with some vanilla ice cream on the side.
 Yummy!